ChetanAnand812/amfoss-tasks/Introspection/README.md

 d.
 Do you have any feedback for the selection process?

   What can i suggest you.
-You yourself know which children to select
+You yourself know which children to select.